Mihir-Gehlot/AI/Readme.txt

-Please make a folder name apikey and store your "OPEN API KEY"
+Please add your API key at "OPEN API KEY"